-Top Chef Canada brought the heat in last Sunday’s episode, and that’s not just the firing of our fave contestant, MLSE Chef Matthew Sullivan.
+Top Chef Canada brought the spice and heat in last Sunday’s episode, and that’s not just the firing of our fave contestant, MLSE Chef Matthew Sullivan.
 Chef Matthew won the dessert challenge, and guest judge Brandon Olsen over with his brazen use McCormick Gourmet Herbs and Spices, infusing his Banana and Bone Marrow Beignet with Sriracha Seasoning, and Ground Jalapeno Pepper.
 This fiery combo proved to be a winner, amping up the heat and showcasing bold flavours aren’t just reserved for savoury dishes- they can elevate any dish, even desserts, with unexpected flavour profiles and interesting combinations.

 Winning the $5,000 cash prize from McCormick Gourmet hopefully took the sting out of being eliminated later in the show (spoiler alert!), but after watching Chef Matthew and his display of unbridled culinary creativity, I was ready to explore and rethink some of my favourite dishes and create some magic of my own!